Questions or Concerns?

 Stay hydrated and eat well!
 You'd be surprised how many people get sick because they think nonstop sugar is a balanced diet.
 Don't ruin your weekend by forgetting to take care of yourself.
 Obey Convention Center Rules and be aware that not everyone at the center is here for AOD.

 Absolutely no signs may be carried or displayed without prior approval by Convention Operations.
 No exceptions.
 Signs offering or soliciting any sort of service or compensation, or signs of an offensive nature, will not be approved or allowed.
-Convention Operations is located in Room 211.
+Convention Operations is located in Prospector Room A of the hotel.
 Only approved signs may be carried.
 All rulings by Convention Operations are final.
 Signs that are not approved must be stored in your room or car or be subject to confiscation.

 Absolutely no harassment.
 Never, ever, ever touch another person or follow them around without their consent.
 Both are examples of harassment, and we reserve the right to determine if any other actions constitute harassment.
 Before touching anyone, ask for permission first.
 If they say no, leave them alone and go away.

 If you are being harassed, or feel uncomfortable for any reason, please contact any AOD Staff member with a walkie-talkie and we will assist.